-A configuration n-CF(κ, ι) denotes n instances of a CF system, one for each of n threads, which is meant to improve scalability on multiprocessor and multicore systems (Section 7).
+A configuration n-CF (κ, ι) denotes n instances of a CF system, one for each of n threads, which is meant to improve scalability on multiprocessor and multicore systems (Section 7).
 Compared to the single-instance configurations, throughput may be higher but memory fragmentation may also go up with the compacting configurations since partial compaction bounds are enforced per instance and therefore per thread.
 Our experiments show that partial compaction on fast systems may only have an effect on scalability by a constant factor since the time required to perform a single compaction operation on such systems is close to the time required to perform any other CF operation, independently of the size of the involved object.
 More relevant to scalability is the degree of data sharing, in particular, through the A2C map (Section 8).

-The contributions of this paper are the design, implementation, and comprehensive, formal and experimental evaluation of concurrent versions of (1) an optimized, non-compacting CF system, (2) the previously described, compacting, non-incremental CF system [7], and (3) a new, compacting, incremental CF system.
+The contributions of this article are the design, implementation, and comprehensive, formal and experimental evaluation of concurrent versions of (1) an optimized, non-compacting CF system, (2) the previously described, compacting, nonincremental CF system [9], and (3) a new, compacting, incremental CF system.

-2 Related Work
+2. Related Work

-We relate our work to dynamic memory management systems of different kinds: explicit sequential allocators, explicit concurrent allocators, and concurrent garbage-collection-based systems with compaction (cf. [12] for an extensive online bibliography).
+Scalability of concurrent memory allocators [7] and garbage collection systems [12, 21] is the key for high performance in parallel environments.
+We relate our work to dynamic heap management systems of different kinds: explicit sequential allocators, explicit concurrent allocators, and concurrent garbage-collection-based systems with compaction (cf. [17] for an extensive online bibliography).

-Most of the established explicit sequential dynamic memory management systems [16, 22] are optimized to offer excellent best-case and average-case response times, but in the worst-case are unbounded in the size of the memory allocation or deallocation request, i.e., depend on the global state of memory.
-The best known are First-fit, Best-fit [14] and DL [15] with allocation times depending on the global state of memory.
-Half-fit [19] and TLSF [17] are exceptions offering constant response-time bounds for allocation and deallocation, but even they may suffer from unbounded and unpredictable memory fragmentation.
+Most of the established explicit sequential dynamic heap management systems [24, 32] are optimized to offer excellent best-case and average-case response times, but in the worst-case are unbounded in the size of the memory allocation or deallocation request, i.e., depend on the global state of memory.
+The best known are First-fit, Best-fit [22] and DL [23] with allocation times depending on the global state of memory.
+Half-fit [28] and TLSF [25] are exceptions offering constant response-time bounds for allocation and deallocation, but even they may suffer from unbounded and unpredictable memory fragmentation.

 Several concurrent dynamic memory allocators have been designed for scalable performance on multiprocessor systems.
-Hoard [5] provides fast and scalable memory allocation and deallocation operations, using locks for synchronization and avoiding false sharing of cache lines.
-A lock-free memory allocator with lower latency based on the principles of Hoard is given in [18].
-A partly lock-free non-portable memory allocator, which requires special operating system support, is discussed in [8].
-McRT-Malloc [10] is a non-blocking scalable memory management algorithm, which avoids atomic operations on typical code paths by accessing only thread-local data and uses the same memory layout (pages and size-classes) as CF. None of these systems provides temporal or spatial guarantees.
+Hoard [7] provides fast and scalable memory allocation and deallocation operations, using locks for synchronization and avoiding false sharing of cache lines.
+A lock-free memory allocator with lower latency based on the principles of Hoard is given in [26].
+A partly lock-free non-portable memory allocator, which requires special operating system support, is discussed in [10].
+McRT-Malloc [14] is a non-blocking scalable heap management algorithm, which avoids atomic operations on typical code paths by accessing only thread-local data and uses the same memory layout (pages and size-classes) as CF. None of these systems provides temporal or spatial guarantees.